FRA is a term used in Ohio in regards to the financial responsibility that motorist are required to keep on their vehicles.

 - Vehicle immobilization and confiscation of plates for 30 to 60 days for violating FR suspension.
 Third and subsequent offenses could result in vehicle forfeiture and a five year suspension of vehicle registrations.

-A FRA suspension thus means the Ohio Bureau of Motor Vehicles (BMV) has temporary taken away your Ohio driving privileges due to a financial responsibility issue.
-So if you are found driving without insurance you can be issued a FRA suspension.
-If you are caught operating a vehicle during this period then you would be cited for driving under a FRA suspension.
+A FRA suspension, thus, means the Ohio BMV has temporary taken away your Ohio driving privileges due to a financial responsibility issue.
+If you're found driving without insurance you can be issued a FRA suspension.
+If you're caught operating a vehicle during the suspension period, then you'd be cited for driving under a FRA suspension.

-Ohio courts are authorized to order vehicle immobilization and impoundment of the license plates at the time of sentencing for if you found driving when you have a FRA suspension.
+Ohio courts are authorized to order vehicle immobilization and impoundment of the license plates at the time of sentencing for those found driving on a FRA suspension.
 A first offense is 30 days, a second offense is 60 days and a third offense can result in the forfeiture of your vehicle.

 The Ohio BMV can give you more information a FRA suspension.
-If you are in need of Ohio car insurance you can get here with us.
+If you are in need of Ohio car insurance you can get a car insurance quote here with us.